The Philippines is now a Christian missionary-sending nation as Christianity declines in the U.S.

 Pew Research: Religious affiliation and attendance are declining in the USA.
 Towards 2021, the trend continues spiraling downwards.
-In 2018, over 4,000 churches closed in the US, while 1,500 clergies leave the pastoral ministry each month.[Shepherd Watch]
+In 2018, over 4,000 churches closed in the US, while 1,500 clergies left the pastoral ministry each month.[Shepherd Watch]

 The “empty pulpit crisis” is a growing phenomenon.
 Percentage point change between 2009 and 2019 shows the following decline:

 American church membership falls below the majority for the first time in the 2021 report

 In 2016, a year after same-sex marriage was legalized, Christianity was the largest religion in the USA, with a combined 73.7% among Christians and Catholics.
 [Gallup]